angelxuanchang/nlp-class/hw3.md

 In addition, each group member should write down a short description of what they did for this homework in `answer/README.username`.

-### Upload to Coursys
+### Upload to Canvas

-Go to `Programming Homework 3` on Coursys and do a group submission:
+Go to `Programming Homework 3` on Canvas and do a group submission:

 * Upload `output.zip` and `source.zip`
 * Make sure your `source.zip` matches your Gitlab repository.